Application performance monitoring tools and metrics quiz How data from APM tools helps businesses improve CX

 Application vs. network load balancing: What's the difference?

 Network load balancing and application load balancing both handle traffic requests.
-But they process and direct those requests with different levels of speed and efficiency.
+However, they process and direct requests with different levels of speed and efficiency.

-None of the services people take for granted on the internet -- such as online shopping, reading the news or checking investments -- would work without load balancing.
+None of the services users take for granted on the internet -- such as online shopping, reading the news or checking investments -- or in large corporate IT environments would work without load balancing.

-Load balancing spreads traffic over multiple systems that may be geographically distributed in clouds or data centers and located in virtual servers or dedicated systems around the world.
+Load balancing spreads traffic over multiple systems that might be geographically distributed in clouds or data centers and located in virtual servers or dedicated systems worldwide.
 For example, without load balancing, everyone who checked a news website or shopped online would access the same system.
-If all that traffic flowed to any single system, the servers would become hopelessly bogged down.
+If all that traffic flowed into any single system, the servers would become hopelessly bogged down.
 Load balancing directs that traffic among servers so they share the load more evenly.

 Two common types of load balancing are network load balancing and application load balancing.
 Each differs by whether it operates at Layer 4 or Layer 7 of the seven-layer OSI model.